 A transient study was computed over 800 s time evaluating how C3 is formed at the interface between C1 and C2 domains.
 In order to obtain a more accurate solution a user-controlled mesh was introduced by setting the maximum element size to 0.005 mm.
+Results are shown in Supplementary figure 5.

 Gradient model